renovatebot/renovate/lib/platform/bitbucket-server/README.md

 # Bitbucket Server Support

 Bitbucket Server support is considered in "alpha" release status.
+There are no known problems or limitations other than what is documented below, but we want to wait for a little more feedback and ideally 1-2 or the mising features below before moving it to beta and then GA.

 ## Unsupported platform features/concepts

 - Adding assignees to PRs not supported (does not seem to be a Bitbucket concept)
 - Adding/removing labels (Bitbucket limitation?)

-## Features requiring implementation
+## Features awaiting implementation

-- Creating issues not implemented yet, e.g. when there is a config error
+- Creating issues not implemented yet, used to alert users when there is a config error
 - Adding reviewers to PRs not implemented yet
 - Adding comments to PRs not implemented yet, e.g. when a PR has been edited or has a lockfile error